Over the past four years of coaching folks, I've lost track of how many times I've heard someone begin a sentence with the phrase, "I'm bad at."

 You could just as easily choose to believe the opposite.

-If what you believe doesn’t make something true or false (that’s what your actions are for), why not believe something about yourself that feels better?
+If what you believe doesn’t make something true or false (after all, that’s what your actions are for), why not believe something about yourself that feels better?
 Something that encourages you, something that’s uplifting, something that creates an energy of possibility and capability.

 And then what if your actions followed suit?
 On their own?
 What if you became someone who finishes what she starts simply because you convinced yourself, via your chosen belief, of the possibility?

-Snack on that food for thought on this fine Friday—and, if you’re up to it, share one of your new chosen beliefs in the comments...or declare your decision to separate your beliefs from your actions.
-Whichever feels best for you.
+If you’re up to it, share one of your new chosen beliefs—or declare your decision to separate your beliefs from your actions—in the comments below.